Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Mathematical Setup

 $A(0)$ has the same eigenvalues as $DF(0)$ as well as an additional eigenvalue at 0, thus part (i) follows from \cref{hyp:hypeq}.
 The kernel eigenvectors $V_0$ and $W_0$ and the projection $P_{V_0}$ can be verified directly. \end{proof} \end{lemma}

-Since $A(0)$ is non-hyperbolic, the rest state $(U, k) = (0, 0)$ is a non-hyperbolic equilibrium of \cref{spsystem2}, and the results of \cite{Sandstede1998} do not apply.
+Since $A(0)$ is non-hyperbolic, the rest state at the origin $(U, k) = (0, 0)$ is a non-hyperbolic equilibrium of \cref{spsystem2}, and the results of \cite{Sandstede1998} do not apply.
 Let $W^s(0)$, $W^u(0)$, and $W^c(0)$ be the stable, unstable, and center manifolds of the equilibrium at the origin.
-By reversibility, $\dim W^s(0) = m$ and $\dim W^u(0) = m$, and $\dim W^c(0) = 1$.
-Let $Q_1(x)$ be the primary pulse solution from \cref{transverseint}, and let $Q(x) = (Q_1(x), 0)$.
-The associated variational and adjoint variational equations are
+By reversibility, $\dim W^s(0) = m$, $\dim W^u(0) = m$, and $\dim W^c(0) = 1$.
+Let $Q_1(x)$ be the primary pulse solution from \cref{transverseint}, and define